-The limited access of the Key via SR 789/Gulf of Mexico Drive (GMD) causes traffic congestion during peak months of the year from trips going into and out of the community.
+The limited access to the Key, via SR 789/Gulf of Mexico Drive (GMD), is the primary cause of traffic congestion during the peak months of the year.
 In addition, Longboat is impacted by significant pass-through traffic along GMD from points both north and south of the island.
 Given the restricted access, and the many constraints associated with adding additional lanes to increase capacity, transportation options are focused on Transportation Demand Management (TDM) methods, as opposed to capital improvement projects.
 The Town effectively implements most of the TDM measures.
 However, an increased interest in expanding transit options is being expressed by the Town, working with both counties.
 Since the Town of Longboat Key does not operate transit services, the community will continue to work collaboratively with both county systems.

 Manatee County's Imagine Manatee plan identifies alternative forms of transportation to the automobile as one of its goals.
 Convenient, safe, and reliable transit systems are the base of the implementation strategies, and one that could prove beneficial for the Town.
-To date, ridership on the beach trolley system was not deemed adequate to support increased service, although it was very popular with visitors.
-However, increased interest and some rise in usage are warranting a discussion about expanding service to St. Armand's Circle.
+There is increased interest and effort on providing trolley service and connections of the Sarasota and Manatee County public transportation systems have been achieved.
 It appears both resident and workforce users could benefit from increased service, if convenient routes and sufficient headways were offered.